st3ph4nnn/scasino/README.md

 ### windows
 download the latest windows release (in form of a zip file) and extract it somewhere.
-WARNING! the libcurl-x86.dll MUST be in the same directory as the executable
+WARNING! both of the dll files MUST be in the same directory as the executable
 double click the executable.

 # FAQ